Welcome to the official website of the Ayrshire Railway Preservation Group.

 Problems with the lease (including a failed attempt to buy the site) meant that in 2002 the Group had to decide where to build its future.
 At a special general meeting of the membership it was agreed that Minnivey should be closed and the Scottish Industrial Railway Centre relocated to Dunaskin, where the Group already had a lease of the four-road locoshed and other railway infrastructure.

 A new running line has been constructed southwards from the already existing platform (supported by grant funding from the Cumnock and Doon Valley Minerals Trust.)
 Steam-hauled brakevan rides began at Dunaskin in July 2005.
 Most of the Group’s belongings have now been moved to Dunaskin, although a few items are still stored at Minnivey.
 Unfortunately Minnivey became a target for large scale scrap metal theft during the period when the Group’s attention was focussed on Dunaskin.
 Much material, including locomotive parts, rail and track materials, has been lost.

-The “new” Scottish Industrial Railway Centre at Dunaskin is very much a work in progress; visitor facilities are less than we would like them to be, but progress is always dictated by the small number of volunteers who do all the work.
+The Scottish Industrial Railway Centre at Dunaskin is very much a work in progress; visitor facilities are less than we would like them to be, and progress is always dictated by the number of volunteers who do all the work.
 If you would like to see the site developed further and faster, why not join us and become a volunteer?

 Copyright 2015 & 2016 Ayrshire Railway Preservation Group.
 All rights reserved.
 All images shown are with the Copyright Holders permission.